Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.

 The success of any project depends on the planning.
 If you get this right, you’re halfway through your successful project.
 In this stage, you need to consider the following:

-- Drainage – Standing water is the enemy of wood, and you should prepare the land and under the deck for better drainage.
+- Drainage – Standing water is the enemy of wood, and you should prepare the area around and under the deck for good drainage.

-- The size of the deck – The deck should be high enough from the ground to prevent mold and rot.
-The deck should not exceed 200 square feet or go above 30 inches high to avoid needing a permit.
+- The size and shape of the deck – To build a backyard deck without needing a permit, it should not exceed 200 square feet or go above 30 inches height.
 If you want a bigger deck, you can pull a permit or you can build separate frames as I did in my back yard.

 Typical wood lengths are 8, 10, 12 and 16 feet long.
-To have the least amount of waste for framing and decking boards, you will want to use a size that incorporates the lengths above.
+To optimize costs and least amount of waste for framing and decking boards, you want to use a deck size that incorporates the lengths above.
 An example would be a 12×16 deck.

 Pressure treated wood is the primary material for framing any deck, especially a ground level deck.
 No matter if you live in a wet or dry environment, building codes require ground contact pressure treated wood for any framing members that touch the ground.

 Make sure your beams and joists are considered “ground contact” pressure treated wood.
-If you don’t use that type of wood, your framing might not last as long.
+If you don’t use that type of wood, your framing will not last long.

 As far as decking, there’s a wide choice of materials as listed below.
 The lowest grade possible is pressure treated decking which will also be the cheapest.
 How long your wooden decking lasts will depend on many factors.